ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-use-service-connections.md

 # ✅ DO: Use service connections when possible

-Use Service Connections when possible to connect to external services, like Azure, GitHub, Docker, Kubernetes, and many other services.
+Use Service Connections when possible to connect to external services like Azure, GitHub, Docker, Kubernetes, and many other services.

 ## Reason